redhat-developer/vscode-java/CONTRIBUTING.md

 	```

 **\*Optional:**
-You can run faster server builds during development by calling `./node_modules/.bin/gulp dev_server` script instead, this will build server binaries that are required by your host OS only.
+You can run faster server builds during development by calling `npm run fast-build-server` script instead, this will build server binaries that are required by your host OS only.
 You can also use `npm run watch-server` which will build and place them on the extension for Java changes.
 These commands run Maven in offline mode, so you might need to run `build-server` at least once, to fetch all the dependencies.

 This will build and place the binaries under the `server` folder.
 Alternately you can download and use the latest snapshot build from [Eclipse &trade; JDT Language Server](https://github.com/eclipse/eclipse.jdt.ls) project with the following